climaxmba/climaxmba/README.md

 ## 👨‍💻 About Me
 I am a frontend developer.
-- 🏗 Building with JavaScript, TypeScript, SCSS and React.
+- 🏗 Building with JavaScript, TypeScript, SCSS, Next and React.
-- 📖 Learning React Native & NextJS.
+- 📖 Learning React Native.
 - 🔰 Eager to learn Express, MongoDB and Django.
 - 📥 You can reach me on <a href="https://www.linkedin.com/in/climaxmba/">LinkedIn</a>